33 High-Protein Dinners

 17. Baked Tofu with Edamame

-This recipe is perfect for meal prep or a quick dinner, you can toss everything together in under an hour.
+This recipe is perfect for meal prep or a quick dinner.
+You can toss everything together in under an hour.
 Serve over rice, quinoa, or even leafy greens for a filling, balanced meal.

 Ingredients: